ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

 2. Captains decide their team members during the drafting phase.
    - Captains are allowed to conduct and coordinate "tryouts", tests to gauge player aptitude, on their own terms.
 3. There will be a 120-second planning phase before the picking phase starts.
-4. During the picking phase, picks start from in *increasing* order, from the 1st to the 16th captain.
-The pick order repeat quadruple, such that every captains gets to pick 4 times.
+4. During the picking phase, picks start in *increasing* order, from the 1st to the 16th captain.
+The picks repeat four times, such that every captain gets to choose 4 players.
 5. Each captain has 60 seconds to pick one player from the player pool on their turn.
    - If the captain does not pick an player within 60 seconds, a random player from the remaining player pool will be assigned to their team.
 6. If the captain picks a player, the pick time still has to elapse before the next captain's turn starts, meaning each phase will take 16 minutes.